-Substance abuse treatment programs may need to collect different types of data for evaluation.
+Substance use disorder treatment and prevention programs may need to collect different types of data for evaluation.
 Examples of data sources for SUD program evaluation include:

-- Data from police reports about substance abuse-related encounters
+- Data from police reports about substance use disorder-related encounters

-- Healthcare systems data relating to substance abuse-related treatment, hospitalizations, health outcomes, and deaths
+- Healthcare systems data relating to substance misuse-related treatment, hospitalizations, health outcomes, and deaths

 - Mental healthcare provider data related to medication, counseling, and treatment outcomes

-- Social service agency data on referrals to and utilization of substance abuse treatment and counseling and recovery support services
+- Social service agency data on referrals to and utilization of substance use disorder prevention, treatment, counseling, and recovery support services

 - Emergency medical services data on rates of opioid overdose and naloxone administration in the community

 - Program data about the number and characteristics of individuals using services, the number of training sessions held, and the number of staff trained in program activities.

-- The Addiction Severity Index (ASI): The ASI is a semi-structured, one-hour interview designed to collect information about aspects of a person's life that might have contributed to his or her substance abuse.
+- The Addiction Severity Index (ASI): The ASI is a semi-structured, one-hour interview designed to collect information about aspects of a person's life that might have contributed to his or her substance misuse.
 The ASI covers seven domains: medical status, employment/support status, alcohol use, drug use, legal status, family/social status, and psychiatric status.

 - The Maudsley Addiction Profile (MAP): The MAP is a multi-dimensional tool designed to evaluate treatment outcomes.
-It consists of 60 questions covering substance abuse, physical and mental health, personal and social functioning, and health risk behaviors.
+It consists of 60 questions covering substance misuse, physical and mental health, personal and social functioning, and health risk behaviors.

 - The Opiate Treatment Index (OTI): The OTI is a structured interview assessing treatment outcomes in six domains: drug use, social functioning, criminality, HIV risk-taking behavior, health status, and psychological adjustment.

 - The World Health Organization Quality of Life-BREF (WHOQOL-BREF): This is a 26-item questionnaire aimed at assessing changes in quality of life over the course of an intervention.
 This questionnaire covers mental and physical health and social relationships, as well as outcomes relating to the home environment, financial resources, and new skills.